Equity for young people at

 Children Under 5 Living in Poverty

-Home visiting is a way of delivering prevention and early intervention services for expecting parents and families of young children.
-In 2019 DC had capacity to serve roughly 1,347 children and families in these programs.
+- Home visiting is a way of delivering prevention and early intervention services for expecting parents and families of young children.
+DC home visiting programs have the capacity to serve 1,437 children and families.
+In 2021, programs served 1,133 families.

 Impacts of COVID-19

-Early care and education subsidies only reach roughly half of families who need it.
+Early care and education subsidies reach roughly half of families who need them.

-There are 2.4 infants and toddlers living in DC for each licensed early learning slot (11,257).
-In communities with the highest child poverty (wards 1, 7, and 8) child care supply trails potential demand, while in areas with much lower child poverty (wards 2 and 3) supply is much closer to matching potential demand.
+- There are 2 infants and toddlers living in DC for each licensed early learning slot (12,442).
+In most of the District child care supply trails potential demand, while in areas with much lower child poverty (wards 2 and 3) supply is much closer to matching potential demand.

 DC Potential Demand for Each Licensed ECE Learning Slot